Best Sony a6600 Lenses

 As a very versatile focal length, the Sony 24mm f/1.8 should be near the top of your list for a fast prime Sony lens.

-Because it has a ~35mm equivalent focal length (24mm x 1.5 = 36mm with the APS-C crop factor) the 24mm f/1.8 is extremely useful for so many type of subjects.
+Because it has a ~35mm equivalent focal length (24mm x 1.5 = 36mm with the APS-C crop factor) the 24mm f/1.8 is extremely useful for so many styles of photography and types of subject.

 After 9 years as a professional photographer, I have been honing in on 35mm as my favorite focal length.